alexpolt/alexpolt.github.io/src/index-gfx.md

   shader.
 And lastly, using primitive id to do lighting.
 -->

+* [Convey's Game of Life in One Pixel Shader][game-of-life.html]

+  Got my little hacky WebGL framework working and wrote a Game of Life shader.

 * [Barycentric Coordinates](barycentric.html)

   It's important to understand barycentric coordinates for graphics programmers.
 JavaScript demo.